 I haven’t posted a book review in a couple months.
 I have been in a funk in which reading doesn’t sound fun to me.
 Sometimes that happens when I read too many books at once.
 Anyway, my boyfriend bought this book for my birthday.
 I have wanted to read it for a while, so this brought me out of my funk.
 I love Rainbow Rowell’s books!
 I read Fangirl a couple months ago and I fell in love.
 I have her other book Landline sitting on my bookshelf too.
 Eleanor & Park is a great book.
-It touches on many different themes including: young love, physical and emotional abuse, weight, bullying and self-esteem.
-Reading this book, it made me go back to when I was a sixteen year old in high school.
+It touches on many different themes including young love, physical and emotional abuse, weight, bullying, and self-esteem.
+Reading this book, made me go back to when I was a sixteen-year-old in high school.

 As much as I loved the book, I didn’t love it as much as Fangirl.
 It’s not that it was a bad book, it’s just Fangirl was so amazing that it’s hard to top it.
 However, because of this book, I’m a much bigger fan of Rainbow Rowell.
 I will read anything she writes.